glaciusimpact/reverse-proxy/README.md

 ### b) Testing blocked IP address

 Using IP address 192.168.1.95 I try to reach the web server (at /).
-Curl informs the connection has been closed.
+The URL is correct but the IP address is one of the forbidden IP addresses by the reverse proxy (i.e network range 17.0.0.0/8 and 192.168.1.95).
+Curl informs the connection has been closed which seems fine.

-Let's see what tcpdump says:
+Let's investigate using again tcpdump:

 ``` bash
 tcm@server:~$ sudo tcpdump -i any -n port 4444 or port 8000